DEVTomatoCake/Pterodactyl-vsc/README.md

 The proxy was created by me to circumvent CORS blocking requests to the panel.

 There are several options available if you don't want to use the default proxy:
-1. Use your own proxy using the following worker code, e.g. by using [Cloudflare Workers](https://workers.cloudflare.com) code:
+1. Use your own proxy using the following worker code, e.g. by using the following [Cloudflare Workers](https://workers.cloudflare.com) code:
 ```js
 export default {
 	async fetch(request) {